 (2) Individuals eligible for MassHealth Standard are eligible for medical benefits on a fee-for-service basis as defined in 130 CMR 515.001: Definition of Terms.
 The medical benefits are described in 130 CMR 450.105(A): MassHealth Standard.

-(3) The begin date of medical coverage for MassHealth Standard is established in accordance with 130 CMR 516.005: Time Standards for Eligibility Determination.
+(3) The start date of medical coverage for MassHealth Standard is established in accordance with 130 CMR 519.002(A)(3)(a) through (b).

+(a) If covered medical services were received during the period for which coverage is requested, and the individual would have been eligible at the time services were provided, the start date of coverage is determined upon receipt of the application and may be retroactive to the first day of the third calendar month before the month of application.
+Retroactive eligibility does not apply to services rendered under a home- and community-based services waiver provided under § 1915(c) of the Social Security Act.
+An application is considered complete if it complies with 130 CMR 516.001(C).

+(b) If covered medical services were not received during such period, or the individual would not have been eligible at the time services were provided, the start date of coverage is determined upon receipt of the application or upon receipt of any requested verifications, and coverage begins on the first day of the month in which the application was received.

+(c) If more than one application has been submitted and not denied, the start date of coverage will be based on the earliest application that is approved.

-(B) Automatic Eligibility for SSI Recipients.
+(B) Automatic Eligibility for Supplemental Security Income (SSI) Recipients

-(1) Individuals described in 130 CMR 519.002(A)(1) who meet basic, categorical, and financial requirements under the Supplemental Security Income (SSI) program are automatically eligible to receive MassHealth Standard and Medicare Savings Program coverage.
+(1) Individuals described in 130 CMR 519.002(A)(1) who meet basic, categorical, and financial requirements under the SSI Program are automatically eligible to receive MassHealth Standard and Medicare Savings Program (MSP) coverage.

 (2) Eligibility for retroactive coverage must be established by the MassHealth agency in accordance with 130 CMR 516.005: Time Standards for Eligibility Determination.